bjaspan/goofy/README.md

 time 0.
 At that instant, no connections were still open, so the pend and total- estb columns show zero; if a request had taken longer than 1 second, it would still be open and total-estb would show it.
-We also see that all 3 connections that closed got got HTTP status 200.
+We also see that all 3 connections that closed got HTTP status 200.

 At time 2, the second wave starts, and completes at time 3.